Riaz-Hussain-Saifi/CodeBite-Intern/dashboard/README.md

-# 💼 CodeBite Internship – Frontend Developer Project
+# 💼 CodeBite Dashboard – Dashboard Template

 ## 📌 Overview
-This repository documents my internship project at **CodeBite**, where I worked as a **Frontend Developer**.
+This repository documents my Dashboard template project of **CodeBite**, where I worked as a **Frontend Developer**.
 The objective was to build responsive, accessible, and visually engaging user interfaces using modern technologies and best practices.

 ## 🚀 Tech Stack
 - **HTML5** – Semantic page structure